K0p1-Git/Stacks2020-VoicesInTheHead/README.md

 <br>

-With that we got the ZIP file, a proper ZIP file now.
-Clicking on it now prompts us for another password  ? what the ... 🤬
+With that, we now got have a valid ZIP file.
+Clicking on it now prompts us for another password.
+What the ... 🤬

 <br>